drocsid/https_example/README.md

 1) the `GenericDerivation` object could not allow the implicit decoders to be put in scope because the decoders needed to be part of an associated object for the trait used by the typeclass.

-The first step was towards the solution after discussion was sorting out mess above.
+The first step towards the solution after discussion was sorting out mess above.
 I removed the `Weathers.scala` class and removed the outer object from `Weather`.scala.
 I removed the `GenericDerivation` object into a serperate file.
 I renamed the trait from `Shape2` to `Weather`.
 I created an associated object for the trait containing the http4s methods such as `impl` and `get` based on `Jokes.scala` as a reference.

 ## Regarding Weather.scala refactor misses at this point include